PhVHoang/custom-operator-research/operator_overview.md

 * a controller process: runs in one or more pods.

 => Together, they function the same way as the core k8s controllers do. <br>
-=> They set a watch loop that waits for user input, and then starts and stops things to reflect that input
+=> They set a watch loop that waits for user input, and then starts and stops things to reflect that input. <br>
+=> You can control and modify the system the same way k8s runs itself.

 ## References